 The ratio between Ω-3 and Ω-6 intake in a typical Western diet is between 15:1 or 20:1 for Ω-6.
 Intake ratio reflects on their composition in the tissue.
 Higher levels of Ω-6 result in greater production of Ω-6 eicosanoids, responsible for inflammatory action.
 Also, Ω-3 and Ω-6 compete for the same enzymes (desaturases and elongases) included in the process of their transformation into eicosanoids, meaning that a greater production of Ω-6 eicosanoids reduces the production of anti-inflammatory Ω-3 eicosanoids.
 For this reason, a logical recommendation is to reduce the intake of Ω-6 and increase the intake of Ω-3 fatty acids.

-To keep it real… Since the main source of Ω-3 is fatty sea fish, there's a question of poisoning, because seas and oceans have large quantities of toxic compounds which accumulate in the fatty meat of the fish.
+Since the main source of Ω-3 is fatty sea fish, there's a question of toxicity, since seas and oceans have certain quantities of toxic compounds which accumulate in the fish.
 This goes for methylmercury, dioxins and polychlorinated biphenyls.
 Fortunately, concentrations are (still?) not as high to completely avoid sea products, but we must restrict the weekly intake with some species that accumulate toxins more than others, such as tuna fish.
 Fish that was caught in less polluted seas, such as the Adriatic, does not contain significant amounts of toxins.